 To see where Shoes for Orphan Souls has had an impact, click on a country below.

 Shoes for Orphan Souls continues to grow and expand its scope.
-We receive shoes from all 50 states, then distribute them to children in the United States as well as in Afghanistan, Albania, Algeria, Argentina, Armenia, Bangladesh, Belarus, Belize, Benin, Bolivia, Botswana, Brazil, Bulgaria, Burkina Faso, Cambodia, Chechnya, Chile, China, Croatia, Colombia, Congo, Costa Rica, Cuba, Djibouti, Dominican Republic, Ecuador, Egypt, El Salvador, Ethiopia, Georgia, Germany, Ghana, Guatemala, Guyana, Haiti, Honduras, India, Indonesia, Iraq, Israel, Jamaica, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Latvia, Lesotho, Liberia, Lithuania, Mexico, Moldova, Mongolia, Mozambique, Nicaragua, Nigeria, Panama, Peru, Philippines, Romania, Russia, Rwanda, Sierra Leone, South Africa, South Korea, Sri Lanka, Sudan, Tajikistan, Uganda, Ukraine, United States of America, Venezuela, Vietnam, Zambia, and Zimbabwe.
+We receive shoes from all 50 states, then distribute them to children in the United States as well as in Afghanistan, Albania, Algeria, Argentina, Armenia, Bangladesh, Belarus, Belize, Benin, Bolivia, Botswana, Brazil, Bulgaria, Burkina Faso, Cambodia, Chile, China, Croatia, Colombia, Congo, Costa Rica, Cuba, Djibouti, Dominican Republic, Ecuador, Egypt, El Salvador, Ethiopia, Georgia, Germany, Ghana, Guatemala, Guyana, Haiti, Honduras, India, Indonesia, Iraq, Israel, Jamaica, Jordan, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Latvia, Lesotho, Liberia, Lithuania, Malawi, Mexico, Moldova, Mongolia, Mozambique, Namibia, Nicaragua, Nigeria, Panama, Peru, Philippines, Romania, Russia, Rwanda, Sierra Leone, South Africa, South Korea, Sri Lanka, Sudan, Tajikistan, Uganda, Ukraine, United States of America, Venezuela, Vietnam, Zambia, and Zimbabwe.

 Pellentesque nibh felis, eleifend id, commodo in, interdum vitae, leo.
 Praesent eu elit.
 Ut eu ligula.
 Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos hymenaeos commodo in interdum vitae leo.